taro-rb/taro/README.md

   param   :id, type: 'UUID', null: false, description: 'ID of the bike to update'
   # They can also come from the query string or request body
   param   :bike, type: 'BikeInputType', null: false
-  # Return types can differ by status code
+  # Return types can differ by status code and can be nested as in this case:
-  returns ok: { bike: 'BikeType' }, # this return value is nested
+  returns :bike, code: :ok, type: 'BikeType', description: 'update success'
-          unprocessable_content: 'MyErrorType' # this one is not def update
+  # This one is not nested:
+  returns code: :unprocessable_content, type: 'MyErrorType', description: 'failure' def update
     # defined params are available as @api_params
     bike = Bike.find(@api_params[:id])